paypal/paypal-checkout-components/README.md

 This integration lets you specify all of your payment parameters all at once, to render a button onto the page.

-We will call the `onPaymentComplete` function you define when the payment has been fully completed by the customer.
+1. You call `ppxo.PayPalButton.render` to add the PayPal Button to the page
+2. When the buyer clicks the button and completes the payment on PayPal, we call your `onPaymentComplete` function
+3. The payment is now complete!

 ````javascript
 ppxo.PayPalButton.render({